 - All accommodations during the challenge (usually two beds per room, same sex).

-- If camping, we provide all necessary camping and cooking gear.
+- All necessary camping and cooking gear (if camping).

 - Three meals a day (unless otherwise stated), drinking water, and snacks on challenge days.